 Adapt Your Palate to Enjoy The Flavors of Fruit

-Here, I am talking about fruits that are grown by local farmers for flavor and picked ripe.
-I'm not talking about fruits that are grown by industrial growers, picked green, and bred to resist insects, withstand travel over long distances, and look uniformly pretty on the supermarket shelf.
+In my experience (and opinion), local farmers grow the best fruits.
+They are bred for flavor and picked ripe.
+Industrial-grown fruit, on the other hand, are bred to resist insects, withstand travel over long distances, and look uniformly pretty on the supermarket shelf.

-If I wanted to appreciate the juicy explosion of flavor when I bit into a ripe peach, the tangy citrus burst of an orange right off the tree, or the refreshing pop of a sweet cherry, I would have to pivot away from the highly seasoned foods and shift to foods that were prepared simply to let the flavors of the main ingredients shine through.
-Over time, I found that the flavors of foods I had never really appreciated before started to taste a little better.
+If you want to appreciate the juicy explosion of flavor when you bite into a ripe peach, the tangy citrus burst of an orange right off the tree, or the refreshing pop of a sweet cherry, you have to pivot away from highly seasoned foods and shift to foods that are prepared simply to let the flavors of the main ingredients shine through.
+Over time, you'll find that the flavors of foods you've never really appreciated before will start to taste a little better.
 And better and better over time.

-I also noticed that my digestion was better without all the seasonings, and cravings I had for certain foods started to go away.
-I hate thinking about food if I'm trying to concentrate on something else, so this was a huge win for me.
+When I did this, I also noticed that my digestion was better without all the seasonings.
+Plus, cravings I had had for certain foods started to go away.
+I hate thinking about food when I'm trying to concentrate on something else, so this was a huge win for me.

 How and Where to Buy Fruit

 Fruits are best when allowed to ripen on the vine or tree and then sold and eaten within days.
 That's also when their flavor and nutrition are at their peak.
-Here are the steps I've taken to find, store and enjoy the best.
+Here are steps to take to find, store and enjoy the best.

-- Adjust your expectations when buying fruit at the supermarket: When I shifted to eating more fruit, at first, I didn't think twice about buying it at the supermarket.
-But, over time, I found that too often the fruit I bought was spoiled, flabby, or lacked the vibrant taste fruit should have, among other disappointments.
-I did my research and learned that fruits and vegetables grown for distribution to supermarkets is bred to be picked before they're ripe and ripened with chemicals in climate controlled warehouses.
+- Adjust your expectations when buying fruit at the supermarket: At first, I didn't think twice about buying fruit at the supermarket.
+Over time though, I found that too often the fruit I bought was spoiled, flabby, or lacked the vibrant taste fruit should have.
+I learned that fruits and vegetables grown for distribution to supermarkets are bred to be picked before they're ripe and ripened with chemicals in climate controlled warehouses.
 They're bred to resist pesticides, insects and disease and to withstand the rigor of being shipped long distances without bruising.
 They are not bred for flavor.

-- Buy only as much as you can eat in 3-5 days: When you purchase really fresh fruits and vegetables that have not been sprayed with pesticides and are picked ripe, they are perishable because they are living tissues with a high water content and are constantly changing after harvest.
+- Buy only as much as you can eat in 3-5 days: Fruits and vegetables that haven't been sprayed with pesticides and are picked ripe are perishable.
+They have a high water content and are constantly changing after harvest.

-- Prepare fruit for storage to extend freshness: Because fruits and vegetables are moisture- and nutrient-rich, they are exactly the type of natural environment on which bacteria love to feast.
-There are a few easy steps I learned to extend the life of produce.
+- Fruits and vegetables are moisture- and nutrient-rich.
+They are exactly the type of natural environment that bacteria love.
+Here's how to extend the life of your produce.

 - Keep produce dry: Wipe away noticeable dampness before storing and check daily.